 - Pension plan dispersals

-- Property that has been listed in a living trust
+- Property that has been listed in an estate plan

 Our estate lawyer in Cary understands that this process can be quite confusing.
 Contact us to set up a consultation to talk about your current estate plan and further discuss probate and how you might avoid it.
 If you don’t have an estate plan in place, consider working with us to create one.
 For more information about probate, visit back with our previous blog post, as well.